kaleykuhn/kaleykuhn/README.md

 M​AY​ 2020 – J​ULY​ 2020

-  - Used many technologies to build projects on a daily basis including but not limited to JavaScript, React, Redux,         Node.js, MySQL and Express.
+  - 12 week immersive full stack engineering development program building on skills ranging from Bootstrap, JavaScript, React, Redux, Node.js, and Express to skills on how to work successfully in a remote environment.
-  - Wrote clear, concise, code with comments to be able to follow, read, and explain in an efficient way.
+  - Implemented skills in both front-end and back-end development with a variety of in demand technologies.
   - An immersive Full-Stack Web Development program highly focused on building JavaScript and React applications.
   - Implemented skills in both front-end and back-end development with a variety of in demand tech.